 Even though the Flying Camp was disbanded by December 24, 1776, some researchers believe Peacock was a participant in the surprise attack on British forces.
 Most likely, he acted as a courier of intelligence.

-My favorite piece of Liberty Blue transferware is this platter depicting Washington crossing the Delaware in, Presidents Day Table.
+My favorite piece of Liberty Blue transferware is this platter depicting Washington crossing the Delaware.
+See it in Presidents Day Table.

 There is good evidence of Peacock’s role as an American spy.
 In fact, the British posted a bounty of 500 pounds sterling on his head!
 They referred to Peacock as “The Rebel Bird” — a play on his first name.

-You should have seen my reaction when I made this discovery!
+You should have seen my reaction when I first “discovered” my husband’s 8-times great-grandfather!

 No one in my husband’s family — for at least the last three generations — had ever heard of Peacock.
 If I could sit down and have dinner with one person from history, it’d be him.
 Since Peacock’s not even my relative, my sons invented the term, “ancestor envy” lol!